 Think about the brands you love most.
-Odds are, you probably came up with a brand like Netflix or Dove, which were among the 25 most-loved brands of 2019, according to consumer research company Morning Consult.
+Odds are, you probably came up with a brand like Netflix or Dove.
 Aside from enthusiastic fan bases, these brands have a few other things in common: They’re instantly recognizable, they have huge footprints, and they have a lot of brand equity.

 “If people think highly of a brand, it has positive brand equity,” Shopify says in its business encyclopedia.
 “When a brand consistently under-delivers and disappoints to the point where people recommend that others avoid it, it has negative brand equity.”